Mymonah/MyDataScience/MyPython/MyPython-2.md

 Hello world!
 ```

-So now you've stepped into the world of Python — hello from the Python world!</br>
+So now you've stepped into the world of Python, hello from the Python world!</br>
 As you can see, the print statement is simple and straightforward.
 Unlike in C++, where you need to include headers like *`#include <iostream>`* and write multiple lines just to print a message, in Python one line.
 That's it.